 The faculty editorial board consists of thirteen members spanning multiple disciplines.
 There are four law professors: William Novak, Emily Prifogle, Daniel Fryer, and Andrew Lanham.
 Two sociologists, Greta Krippner and Sandy Levitsky.
 Three historians, Heather Ann Thompson, Matt Lassiter, and Nora Krinitsky.
 Two political scientists, Mariah Zeisberg and Ann Heffernan.
 One American culture professor, Leila Kawar.
 And one anthropologist, Matthew Erie.

-Matthew S. Erie (J.D., Ph.D.) is a member of the law faculty, Associate Professor of Modern Chinese Studies in the Oriental Institute, and Associate Research Fellow of the Socio-Legal Studies Centre at the University of Oxford.
+Matthew S. Erie (J.D., Ph.D.) is an Associate Professor, Member of the Law Faculty, and Associate Research Fellow of the Socio-Legal Studies Centre at the University of Oxford.

 Professor Erie’s interdisciplinary work combines law and anthropology to expand the theoretical bases and empirical borders of comparative law, with a particular focus on Chinese law, Islamic law, and Asian law, more generally.
 Specifically, he has written on Chinese domestic law (e.g., property law, constitutional law, and ethnic and religious policy) and international law (e.g., dispute resolution, conflict of laws, anti-corruption law, and investment law).